anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_intro_getting_started.md

 Alternatively, an entire experiment (including all three parts) can be defined in BeanXML, and simply called from the command-line as a whole, e.g. `anchor pathToSomeExperiment.xml`.

-{% include note.html content="To see BeanXML, look in the Anchor Distribution for `config/defaultExperiment.xml` or `config/tasks/`.
-Under the hood, an experiment has more than three elements and parameterization aplenty, all initially hidden by defaults." %}
+{% include note.html content="To see BeanXML, look in the Anchor Distribution for `config/defaultExperiment.xml` or `config/tasks/`." %}

+Under the hood, an experiment has more than three elements and parameterization aplenty, all initially hidden by defaults.

 ### Outputs and logs are structured